jolicode/docker-starter/README.md

   application
 * `env.project_hostnames`: This will be all your domain names, separated with comma

+*Note*: Some Fabric tasks have been added for DX purposes.
+Checkout and adapt the tasks `install`, `migrate` and `cache_clear` to your project

 ### SSL certificate

-To save your time with certificate generation, this project already embed a basic certificate.
-However, it is auto-signed and does not use the domain name that you will use.
-While it will work if you accept this auto-signed certificate, it's recommended to use more powerful tool like [mkcert](https://github.com/FiloSottile/mkcert).
+To save your time with certificate generation, this project already embed a basic self-signed certificate.
+So *HTTPS will work out of the box* in your browser as soon as you accept this self-signed certificate.

+However, if you prefere to have valid certificate in local (some tools do not necessarily let you work with invalid certificates), you will have to:
+- generate a certificate valid for your domain name
+- sign this certificate with a locally trusted CA

+In this case, it's recommended to use more powerful tool like [mkcert](https://github.com/FiloSottile/mkcert).
 As mkcert uses a CA root, you will need to generate a certificate on each host using this stack and so add `/infrastructure/services/router/certs/` to the `.gitignore` file.

 Alternatively, you can configure `infrastructure/docker/services/router/openssl.cnf` then use `infrastructure/docker/services/router/generate-ssl.sh` to create your own certificate.
 Then you will have to add it to your computer CA store.

-*Note*: Some Fabric tasks have been added for DX purposes.
-Checkout and adapt the tasks `install`, `migrate` and `cache_clear` to your project

 ---